Dynamic Range Majority Data Structures: Introduction

 \section{Introduction}

-Many problems in computational geometry deal with point sets with information encoded as colours assigned to points.
+Many problems in computational geometry deal with point sets that have information encoded as colours assigned to the points.
 In this paper, we design dynamic data structures for the {\em range $\alpha$-majority problem}, in which we want to report colours that appear \emph{frequently} within an axis-aligned query rectangle.
-This problem is useful in database applications in which we would like to know typical attributes of the data points in a query range~\cite{Karpinski2008}.
-For the one dimensional case, where the points represent time stamps, this problem has data mining applications for network traffic logs, similar to those of coloured range counting~\cite{Lai2008,Gagie2010}.
+This problem is useful in database applications in which we would like to know typical attributes of the data points in a query range~\cite{Karpinski2008,Lai2008}.
+For the one-dimensional case, where the points represent time stamps, this problem has data mining applications for network traffic logs, similar to those of coloured range counting (cf.~\cite{Gagie2010}).

-Formally, we are given a set, $P$, of points, where each point $p \in P$ is assigned a colour $c$ from a set, $C$, of colours.
-Let $\text{col}(p) = c$ denote the colour of $p$.
+Formally, we are given a set, $\PointSet$, of $n$ points, where each point $p \in \PointSet$ is assigned a colour $c$ from a set, $\ColourSet$, of colours.
+We denote the colour of $p$ as $\text{col}(p)=c$.
 We are also given a fixed parameter $\alpha \in (0,1)$, that defines the threshold for determining whether a colour is to be considered frequent.
 Our goal is to design a \emph{dynamic range $\alpha$-majority data structure} that can perform the following operations: